 These days, I help people to answer their own questions by being someone they can bounce off.
 I've become a voice of reason or logic.
 In fact, it is surprising how impactful listening to others can be.
 I didn't expect it, but this course has broadened my relationships and completely changed my outlook on life.

-Studying with Oxbridge led to perspective
+Studying at Oxbridge led to my perspective

 I think I've caught the learning bug!
 I'm going to continue studying with Oxbridge to complete my Level 4 in Counselling next and then specialise in Life Coaching or Mindfulness.
 That way, when I retire from the Police, I'll have the skills to work as a Counsellor or Life Coach.
 Better yet, I can make a real difference to my community.